Anika Enters Into Cooperation Agreement with Caligan Partners

 Forms Capital Allocation Committee

-BEDFORD, Mass., April 13, 2023 (GLOBE NEWSWIRE) -- Anika Therapeutics, Inc. (NASDAQ: ANIK) (“Anika” or the “Company”), a global joint preservation company in early intervention orthopedics, today announced that it has entered into a cooperation agreement with Caligan Partners LP (“Caligan”).
+BEDFORD, Mass., April 13, 2023 (GLOBE NEWSWIRE) -- Anika Therapeutics, Inc. ANIK ("Anika" or the "Company"), a global joint preservation company in early intervention orthopedics, today announced that it has entered into a cooperation agreement with Caligan Partners LP ("Caligan").

 As part of the agreement, the Company appointed Gary Fischetti as a Class III director.
 Fischetti will join two existing board members on a newly formed Capital Allocation Committee of the Board, which will make recommendations to the Board and support management's review of the Company's capital allocation.
 With this appointment, the Anika Board is expanding to eight directors, including six new independent directors appointed since 2018.